GamepadSquire

 Unique Weapon: A weapon with a special name, improved properties, unique effects, and visual distinctions that set it apart from standard equipment.

 You will find this particular treasure on your ship in the room containing a workbench.
-It is locked behind a container that requires a Lockpick skill of 11 to access.
+It is locked behind a container that requires a Lockpick skill of 11 to access, though a hidden lever behind the Incognito's workbench can reduce this requirement to 0.

 Follow these steps to claim it immediately after completing your first mission: